silvina-varela/silvina-varela/README.md

 ### Hi, I'm Silvina 👋
 I'm a Full Stack Web Developer from Buenos Aires, Argentina.
-I have experience in PERN stack and a background in book editing and publishing that has equipped me with the skills to work in collaborative and creative environments, where being detail-oriented, resourceful, organized and eager to share knowledge with others is highly valued.
+I have experience in PERN stack and a background in book editing and publishing that has equipped me with the skills to work in collaborative environments, where being detail-oriented, resourceful, organized and eager to share knowledge with others is highly valued.
 My experience as an editor has also given me a sharp eye for typos and inconsistencies that is valuable when writing clear and effective code.
-When I'm not coding and learning new technologies, I turn into a woodworker.

 ## 🤹‍ My Skills &nbsp;